QasimK/qasimk.github.io/collections/_drafts/_computer_is_home.md

 See Arch Linux Wiki on instructions on how to create a USB disk image.
 Note that this *created* disk image has a FLASH folder which can set a custom logo.

 * Download page: https://pcsupport.lenovo.com/gb/en/products/laptops-and-netbooks/thinkpad-x-series-laptops/thinkpad-x1-carbon-6th-gen-type-20kh-20kg/downloads/ds502281
-* Might want to skip 1.25 due to thermal throttling issues
-* 1.30: Finally support Linux sleep via BIOS setting!
-* STILL thermal throttling ISSUE with 1.30
-* Lenovo implemented S0i3 sleep instead of the normal S3 sleep (suspend to RAM): https://news.ycombinator.com/item?id=17551286
-    * This is for "Windows Modern Standby", which allows the device to wake-up to perform background activities.
-* 1.30 finally fixes s3 sleep
 * https://200ok.ch/posts/2018-09-26_X1_carbon_6th_gen_about_50_percent_slower_on_Linux.html
 * `sudo dmidecode -t bios | grep Version` to get BIOS version